-- 11. Complications of Non-Covered Services Care for problems directly related to a service that is not covered by this Plan.
+- 12. Clinical Trial Non-Covered Services Any Investigational drugs or devices, non-health services required for you to receive the treatment, the costs of managing the research, or costs that would not be a Covered Service under this Plan for non-Investigational treatments. - 13.
+Complications of/or Services Related to Non-Covered Services Services, supplies, or treatment related to or, for problems directly related to a service that is not covered by this Plan.
 Directly related means that the care took place as a direct result of the non-Covered Service and would not have taken place without the non-Covered Service.
-This Exclusion does not apply to problems resulting from pregnancy. - 12.
-Contraceptives Non-prescription contraceptive devices unless required by law. - 13.
+This Exclusion does not apply to problems resulting from pregnancy. - 14.
+Contraceptives Non-prescription contraceptive devices unless required by law. - 15.
 Cosmetic Services Treatments, services, Prescription Drugs, equipment, or supplies given for cosmetic services.
-Cosmetic services are meant to preserve, change, or improve how you look or are given for psychiatric, psychological, or social reasons.
+Cosmetic services are meant to preserve, change, or improve how you look or are given for social reasons.
 No benefits are available for surgery or treatments to change the texture or look of your skin or to change the size, shape or look of facial or body features (such as your nose, eyes, ears, cheeks, chin, chest or breasts).

-This Exclusion does not apply to reconstructive surgery for breast symmetry after a mastectomy, surgery to correct birth defects and birth abnormalities, or surgery to restore function of any body area that has been altered by illness or trauma.
+This Exclusion does not apply to reconstructive surgery for breast symmetry after a mastectomy, surgery to correct birth defects and birth abnormalities, or surgery to restore function of anybody area that has been altered by illness or trauma.

-- 14. Court Ordered Testing Court ordered testing or care unless Medically Necessary. - 15.
+- 16. Court Ordered Testing Court ordered testing or care unless Medically Necessary. - 17.
 Crime Treatment of injury or illness that results from a crime you committed, or tried to commit.
-This Exclusion does not apply if your involvement in the crime was solely the result of a medical or mental condition, or where you were the victim of a crime, including domestic violence. - 16.
-Custodial Care Custodial Care, convalescent care or rest cures.
-This Exclusion does not apply to Hospice services. - 17.
-Delivery Charges Charges for delivery of Prescription Drugs. - 18.
-Dental Treatment
+This Exclusion does not apply if your involvement in the crime was solely the result of a medical or mental condition, or where you were the victim of a crime, including domestic violence. - 18.
+Cryopreservation Charges associated with the cryopreservation of eggs, embryos, or sperm, including collection, storage, and thawing.

+- 19. Custodial Care Custodial Care, convalescent care or rest cures.
+This Exclusion does not apply to Hospice services. - 20.
+Delivery Charges Charges for delivery of Prescription Drugs. - 21.
+Dental Devices for Snoring Oral appliances for snoring.